AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

 ```
 sudo make install
 ```
-5) This an extra but mandatory step, cmake 3.25 will by default the one the os uses.
+5) This an extra but mandatory step, cmake 3.25 will be by default the one the os uses.
 So we will need to change it for the new compiled version:
 ```
 # Optional, check your version:
 cmake --version
 # Using cmake --version you will notice that it may have a conflict with your older version.
 # So you can change it temporarly just for compilig by using: